wotakumoe/wotaku/index.md

 # ようこそ !

 Welcome to Wotaku!
-I've gathered a variety of resources related to manga, anime, and light novels.
-Hope you'll enjoy the wiki!
+Here, you'll find a diverse range of resources related to manga, anime, and light novels.
+I hope you'll enjoy exploring the wiki.

 <style>
     .sample {